Morgan Freeman is quite possibly the most well known actor around and if you haven't seen him you've definitely heard him.

 He Owns a Club

-The Academy Award winning actor co-owns a blues club and restaurant with his friend Bill Luckett.
+The Oscar-winning actor co-owns a blues club and restaurant with his friend Bill Luckett.
 The bar is called Ground Zero and it's in Clarksdale, Mississippi.

 He performed on Broadway